Avatar photo

 If you own any mutual funds, closed-end funds, or ETFs, you need to pay extra attention as you plan your tax loss harvesting strategy.

-These funds often make capital gains distributions at the end of the year, which can add complications to any tax moves you make.
+These funds often make capital gains distributions at the end of the year, which which can complicate any tax moves you make.

 Always check with your fund companies for their year-end distribution estimates… and factor these numbers into your gains for the year.
 It’s an important “extra” factor to watch for as you look for losses to offset taxes.